SafetyWing Strikes Back!

 A Streamlined Claims Process

-SafetyWing uses the same new, improved claims process, described above, for both their Nomad and Nomad Health plans.
+SafetyWing uses the same new, improved claims process, described above, for both their Essential and Complete plans.
 They promise a 7-10 business day turnaround.

 How is this different from Genki?

-It isn't.
-The claims process for Genki Resident — which is different from Genki Explorer — takes the same as SafetyWing: 7-10 days.
+The claims process for Genki Resident and Genki Native — which is different from Genki Explorer — is faster: only three days.

 What Hasn’t SafetyWing Changed That They Should?

-Learn more about SafetyWing’s Nomad Health insurance here.
+Learn more about SafetyWing’s Nomad Insurance Complete here.

 So Which is Better, SafetyWing or Genki?